-Integrative Acupuncture is one of the best acupuncture centers for cancer care in the Washington County, VT area.
-We do our best to approach each cancer patient with as much attention and care as possible.
-Jen Etheridge is our main licensed acupuncturist who treats our acupuncture for cancer patients.
-Although we are a practice that treats many conditions, cancer care through acupuncture is often used at our Montpelier and Willeston office.
+Integrative Acupuncture is one of the most experienced acupuncture centers for complementary cancer care in northern and central Vermont.
+We do our best to approach each patient with as much attention and care as possible.

 With cancer treatment, hot flashes are a common side effect.
 This is often due to the sudden hormonal change of forced menopause for a woman or from the medication itself.
 Acupuncture and Chinese herbs are very effective at creating a better balance of body temperature.

-Peripheral neuropathy is becoming a more common side effect of chemotherapy.
-In our practice at the cancer center, we are seeing this specific symptom more frequently than others.
+Peripheral neuropathy is a common side effect of chemotherapy.
+In our practice at National Life Cancer Center, we saw this specific symptom more frequently than others.
 This is when there is numbness and tingling at the hands and/or feet.
 By increasing circulation to these areas, acupuncture can help heal the nerves more quickly and recover normal sensation.

 Chemotherapy-induced nausea was one of the first symptoms recognized by the World Health Organization as being effectively treated by acupuncture.
 This is a common side effect of many chemotherapy medications.
 Often anti-nausea medication is given along with chemotherapy in order to prevent this expected side effect.
 However, sometimes such medication is not enough to subdue the nausea, and the use of acupuncture can be very beneficial.